nguyen14ck/MapReduce-Tutorial/README.md

 ```

-# 4.Monitor MapReduce job and result
+# 4. Monitor MapReduce job and result
 Open your browserand use the local address:
 http://127.0.0.1:8088/cluster/apps

 In this example, input file was split into 24 parts.
 So we have 24 containers for computation, and 1 container for management (AM containter, or Application Management container).
 These 25 containers are still smaller than the max allowance (72).
-So all task were run completely in parallel.
+So all tasks were run completely in parallel.

 Each container took 1 vcore and 8000 mb.
 Total 24 * 8000 = 192000 mb are used.
 The AM container used less memory than other computational container (worker container).
 We can see memory used about 195 Gb.